 Both shippers and carriers have a lot to consider as they aim to diversify their mix of transportation energy.
-It’s a balancing act weighing many factors like capital investment, cost of energy consumption, available infrastructure, and individual sustainability goals.
+It’s a balancing act weighing many factors like capital investment, energy costs, energy consumption, available infrastructure, and individual sustainability goals, and a host of alternative fuels for transportation.

-Breakthrough’s Director of Applied Knowledge, Brett Wetzel, notes the industry has reached a point where alternatives are mobilizing in real-world scenarios.
-This is despite diesel still making up 93 percent of the transportation market share.
 From electric vehicles to natural gas, advancements in more sustainable transportation technology are on the horizon, and the industry is incredibly optimistic about this diversification as we branch into fuel alternatives for the future.

 4 Types of Alternative Transportation Energy

-Taking a closer look at four main types of alternative energies will help shippers make the best decisions for their organization’s transportation strategy.
+Taking a closer look at four main types of alternative energies for heavy-duty transportation will help shippers make the best decisions for their organization’s strategy.

 Biodiesel and Renewable Diesel

 Biodiesel and renewable diesel are two of the most widely proliferated alternative energies used in commercial transportation.
 Examples of common biodiesel and biofuel mixes seen at most fueling stations include E10, B5, and B2.
 Additionally, B20 is a biodiesel mix that is required in Minnesota during the summer months.
 The process of hydrotreating, which is commonly used in oil refineries, creates a product that is nearly identical to conventional diesel fuel.